n4vrl0s3/Delete-First-and-Delete-Last-Function/README.md

 # Delete First and Delete Last Function

 This repository aims to provide a comprehensive starting point for understanding and implementing two fundamental list operations: deleting the first element and deleting the last element.
-These operations are implemented in Python and serve as a great introduction to list manipulation for beginners and intermediate programmers.
+These operations are implemented in Python and C++ and serve as a great introduction to list manipulation for beginners and intermediate programmers.

 <hr><br>